 Frequently Asked MIG Welding Questions

-Developed by Randy Glassburn, Marketing, The Lincoln Electric Company
+By Randy Glassburn, Marketing, Lincoln Electric Company

 Here are some of the most frequently asked questions that The Lincoln Electric Company receives regarding general MIG welding issues.

 - Does my choice of MIG welding wire really affect the quality of the weld?

 - Does shielding gas affect the quality of the finished weld?

 - Are there any other tips you can provide for higher-quality MIG welding?

 - How important is a good electrical ground in MIG welding?

 - How important is the contact tip in MIG welding?